J.E. Cairnes School of Business & Economics

 As the school of Business and Economics grows Galway University Foundation continues to raise funds to support it's ambitious research agenda and to support students in their academic pursuits.
 Philanthropic support varies form travel bursaries supported by Deloitte to Access Scholarships through Fidelity Investments Ireland and school prizes such as the O'Cearbhaille Prize in economics and the David Heeron Prize in Marketing.

 Support for programmes is also a priority so that the blend of academic excellence and industry experience can have our students work and life ready.
-PwC's gift allows the Skills of Life, Skills for Success and the Innovation, Creativity and Enterprise module to expand so that all B.Comm students are work ready and life ready.
+PwC's gift allows the Skills of Life, Skills for Success and the Innovation, Creativity and Enterprise module to expand so that all B.Comm students have further access to teaching in Innovatiom, Entrepreneurship and core work skills for early career development.